erobwen/mobx-react-demo/README.md

 # About

 This MobX/React/Vite demo was made to demonstrate lean but powerful state management with MobX.
-There are various examples of how to use state with MobX and React, with code for each example.
-There are a number of original helper-classes and hooks that make React integration particularly lean and efficient.
+There are various ways of using MobX and React together presented out there, and this represents my unique take on it.

+I have provided a number of convenient helper-classes and hooks that makes the integration really smooth.
+Main features are:

+* useObservable hook for quickly introducing MobX governed state in your React component.

+* Store class that wraps MobX features in a convenient package.
+This base class for your state is well thought out and features the very convenient life cycle functions:

+1. useHooks()
+2. onCreated()
+3. onDispose()
+4. updateConstructorArguments()

-It also showcases a standard authentication and admin interface.
+Note: Override constructor to set up the store first time.
+There are a number of pages that demonstrate the use of these helpers, and it also showcases a standard authentication and admin interface built with them.

 # Running